MedetHasanUgurlu/padawan-to-master-junit/README.md

+BDD= Behaviour Driven Development

+integration test = testing coplmete flow

+@DataJpaTest : test the persistence layer components that will autoconfigure in-memory embedded database for testing purposes.

+Does not load beans into ApplicationContext.
+@DataJpaTest are transactional and roll back at the end of each test.

+import static org.assertj.core.api.Assertions.assertThat;
+Assertions.assertThat()  ========= assertThat()
+Using @BeforeEach in repository test is helps to initate with object in db.

 # Code Part
 **@DataJpaTest** : test the persistence layer components that will autoconfigure an in-memory embedded database for testing purposes.